8 Health Uses Of Nutmeg Essential Oil

 If you have symptoms, such as nausea, loss of appetite, constipation, flatulence, diarrhea, vomiting, and gallstones, mix three drops of nutmeg oil with warm sesame and rub your tummy or add five to six drops of nutmeg essential oil to warm bathwater.
 However, be careful when consuming nutmeg essential oil.
 It should only be taken in small doses.

 It Enhances Cognition

-Since nutmeg stimulates the brain, it can, therefore, alleviate stress and mental exhaustion.
-It’s also believed that nutmeg oil helps to enhance your dreams, making them more colorful and intense.
+Since nutmeg oil stimulates the brain, it can, therefore, alleviate stress and mental exhaustion.
+It's also believed that nutmeg oil helps enhance your dreams, making them more colorful and intense.
 Moreover, this oil is an effective remedy for depression and anxiety.

 Treats Respiratory Problems

 As a response, the sensitive respiratory airways produce a strong allergic reaction.
-Presently, there’s no solid cure for asthma.
+Presently, there’s no definite cure for asthma.
 But the condition can effectively be managed through home medications and remedies to prevent it from jeopardizing the life of the patient.